Click here for information regarding Covid-19 and Online Consultations

-Dr. Kenneth Hughes, Harvard-educated, Harvard-trained board-certified plastic surgeon, has performed thousands of liposuction, lipo 360, and liposuction revision procedures for his patients in the Los Angeles and Beverly Hills areas and from around the world.
-About 50% of Dr. Hughes’s patients travel from other states or countries to seek his expertise including many patients from Canada, Australia, and other countries in Europe, Asia, and Africa.
+Dr. Kenneth Hughes, Harvard-educated, Harvard-trained board-certified plastic surgeon, has performed thousands of liposuction surgeries in Los Angeles and Beverly Hills areas.
+In addition, Dr. Hughes has expertly performed many lipo 360 procedures and liposuction revision procedures.
+About 50% of Dr. Hughes’s patients travel from northern California, all over the United States, and other countries including Canada, Australia, England, France, Germany, Norway, Sweden, and over 30 other countries in Europe, Asia, and Africa.

 Dr. Kenneth Hughes performs a wide array of liposuction and liposculpture procedures (including liposuction 360 or 360-degree liposuction), complex liposuction procedures, complex revision liposuction procedures, or liposuction procedures in combination with other procedures in his state of the art, AAAASF-accredited surgery center in Los Angeles.
 Dr. Hughes also operates in another AAAASF-accredited surgery center in Beverly Hills as well.
 Dr. Kenneth Hughes will achieve your best liposuction or liposuction revision result.
 If you are an out-of-state patient or coming from outside of the United States, Dr. Hughes is accustomed to performing liposuction procedures and getting patients back to their homes without issues.